nxvrlxv/test_work_selenium/README.md

-#What is this?

-This is my test exersize.
-I needed to write script (on python obviously), which is parcing 50 event agencies in Miami area.
-There are information about them, export in .xlsx format, such as:
+This is my test exercise.

+I needed to write a script (in Python, obviously) that parses data from 50 event agencies in the Miami area.
+The script extracts information about these agencies and exports it in .xlsx format, including the following details:

--Company Name
+Company Name

--company website
--email of partyslate
--Minimum spend
--Soical links(Inst, facebook)
--Team members information (name and job title)
+Company Website

+Email (from Partyslate)

+Minimum Spend

+Social Links (Instagram, Facebook)

+Team Members’ Information (Names and Job Titles)